vista-art/fragmentcolor/docs/api/scene/scene/add_pass.md

 The Pass is cloned (shallow Arc-share) when stored, so further changes you make to the original handle reach the Scene's copy as well.

+### Each new Pass clears by default

+Every `Pass::new(name)` starts with a clear-to-transparent input — the first render of the frame for that Pass wipes its colour attachment to `[0, 0, 0, 0]`.
+When you chain passes that read each other's output (e.g. `[backdrop, shadow_overlay]`), the second Pass will clear the first Pass's output unless you opt out:

+- Call `pass.load_previous()` on the downstream Pass to keep the previous frame contents around (the wgpu `LoadOp::Load` equivalent).
+- Or call `pass.set_clear_color([r, g, b, a])` to choose a specific clear value (still a clear; just a different colour).

+`Scene::add_pass` accepts each pre-pass independently — there's no automatic chaining of their attachments.
+If you need two passes to share a target, route them through the same `set_target(...)` and use `load_previous` to compose.

 ## Example

 ```rust